-It's easy to call this kind of belief "brainwashing," but throughout the documentary you get the idea that the followers of the guru do not want to think they wasted their lives following a guy who didn't care about them one way or the other.
+It's easy to call this kind of belief "brainwashing," but throughout the documentary, you get the idea that the followers of the guru do not want to think they wasted their lives following a man who didn't care about them one way or the other.

 As this The Cut article shows, even former followers of the group who did not take part in Wild Wild Country feel that being a follower of Rajneesh had "pluses and minuses," and others described it as "the most positive time of my life."
 Many people still support the Bhagwan or, at least, think on that time in their lives relatively fondly.